[Introduction] I tried building a Linux kernel

 Hmm?

-[root@localhost ~]# sudo awk -F\' '$1=="menuentry " {print i++ " : " $2}' /etc/grub2.cfg 0 : CentOS Linux (5.15.58) 7 (Core) 1 : CentOS Linux 7 Rescue f9788dcfa7cdc542bad786c12fab4a3c (3.10.0-1160.71.1.el7.x86_64) 2 : CentOS Linux (3.10.0-1160.71.1.el7.x86_64) 7 (Core) 3 : CentOS Linux (3.10.0-1160.66 .
-1.el7.x86_64) 7 (Core) 4 : CentOS Linux (0-rescue-62851673ae88124499bf281ce5a57918) 7 (Core)
+[root@localhost ~]# sudo awk -F\' '$1=="menuentry " {print i++ " : " $2}' /etc/grub2.cfg 0 : CentOS Linux (5.15.58) 7 (Core) 1 : CentOS Linux 7 Rescue f9788dcfa7cdc542bad786c12fab4a3c (3.10.0-1160.71.1.el7.x86_64) 2 : CentOS Linux (3.10.0-1160.71.1.el7.x86_64) 7 (Core) 3 : CentOS Linux (3.10.0-1160.66.1.el7.x86_64) 7 (Core) 4 : CentOS Linux (0-rescue-62851673ae88124499bf281ce5a57918) 7 (Core)

-"0: CentOS Linux (5.15.58) 7 (Core)" ← This is it, it seems that the one that was built
+"0: CentOS Linux (5.15.58) 7 (Core)" ← This is it.
+It seems that the build

 [root@localhost ~]# grub2-set-default 0

-Now, reboot again and try ssh.
+Then reboot and try ssh again

 [root@localhost ~]# uname -r 5.15.58

-is the version I built this time!
+this is the version we built this time!

 thoughts

-Linux is profound.
+Linux is a deep subject.

-If I were to create my own Linux distribution,
+If I were to create my own Linux distribution, I

 thank you very much!